humkeyg/README.md-Generator/README.md

 ## Tests

 If the developer has made tests for this application, they will go here with code examples.
+If there are no tests, exclude this section.

 ## Contributing